After truck attack in Nice, Italy frets about European security cooperation

 A few days after those attacks, two people with suspected links to the Belgium-based cell behind the attacks were on their way to Italy when they were stopped by French customs officials at Frejus, at the request of Belgian authorities, Spataro said.

-Italian authorities immediately asked Belgium and France for information on why they were travelling to Italy, he said.
+Italian authorities immediately asked Belgium and France for information on why they were traveling to Italy, he said.

 "But we did not receive a response for a couple of weeks," Spataro added, declining to give more details on the case.